-Michael Jacobs teaches corporate governance and business and government classes in the full-time MBA Program.
+Michael Jacobs teaches courses on corporate governance and business, politics and public policy.

 The California Public Employees Retirement System (CalPERS) named him as one of seven individuals who made the greatest contribution to corporate governance reform.

 He is chairman of the board of Cortical Metrics and serves on the board of K2 Solutions, a special operations defense contractor.
 He previously served on the boards of international environmental engineering firms, consumer products companies and a public safety software firm.
 He served on the board of trustees of the North Carolina Teachers' and State Employees' Retirement System, a $90 billion pension fund, and chaired the North Carolina Coal Ash Management Commission.

 Professor Jacobs received his MBA from Harvard Business School and his BSBA from UNC Kenan-Flagler.